TColaco2021/Project-2-Red-vs-Blue-Team/README.md

     - Password: vagrant
     - IP Address: 192.168.1.100

-   # Kali: A standard Kali Linux machine for use in the penetration test on Day 1.
+   # Kali: A standard Kali Linux machine were used in the penetration test on Day 1.

     - Username: root
     - Password: toor
     - IP Address: 192.168.1.90

-   # Capstone: Filebeat and Metricbeat are installed and will forward logs to the ELK machine.
+   # Capstone: Filebeat and Metricbeat were installed and forwarded logs to the ELK machine.

     - IP Address: 192.168.1.105
     - Please note that this VM wass in the network solely for the purpose of testing alerts.

-    # Target 1: Exposes a vulnerable WordPress server.
+   # Target 1: Exposed a vulnerable WordPress server.

     - IP Address: 192.168.1.110